 Follow our simple step-by-step recipe to make basic bread from scratch: How to make bread

 Rhiannon, who has held bread-making classes from The Epsom Bakehouse since 2013, says you don’t need a lot of ingredients to bake bread.

 “Bread can be made with very few ingredients – some don’t even require yeast.”
 She says, “But flour, water, salt and yeast are the basics of what you need to bake bread.”

 “You’ll also need some basic kitchen equipment – a bowl, scales, baking tray and an oven (or hob for some breads).
 The most important ingredient is probably time, leave your bread dough to prove for longer and you’ll get even more flavour in your homemade bread.”

 Fancy giving a bread recipe a go?
-Why not try this one by a Great British Bake off legend: Paul Hollywood’s white loaf recipe
+Try a crusty cob loaf from Great British Bake Off legend Paul Hollywood.

 Some breads turn out great using plain flour and you can also bake breads without yeast, Rhiannon says.

 “Try making simple flatbreads or a soda bread, both of which can be made with plain or self-raising flour and don’t require yeast.”